muftring/iu-statistics/README.md

 > For every **Normal Distribution**, the probability equals (rounded) 0.68 within $\sigma$ of $\mu$, 0.95 within $2\sigma$ of $\mu$, and 0.997 within $3\sigma$ of $\mu$.

 ### z-score table
+(see back inside cover of text book)

 ### The Standard Normal Distribution
 A special case of the normal distribution, the **Standard Normal Distribution** has mean 0 and standard deviation 1.
 Its ordinary scores are the same as its z-scores.

 If a variable has a normal distribution, and if its values are converted to z-scores by subtracting the mean and dividing by the standard deviation, then the z-scores have the standard normal distribution.

+## Sampling Distributions Describe How Statistics Vary

+### Simulating the Estimation Process
+A **simulation** can tell us how an exit poll result approximates the population proportion voting for a candidate.

 -----